You want smart political talk without the meltdowns?

 Tell me how it's possible.

-The 67 million dollars in one push to the Penn Biden center, the majority of money's nearly 50 million of that going to the Penn Biden Center, or the 14 million they gave the university after that point.
+The communist Chinese, our number one geopolitical foe, are they paying, what, the $67 million in one push to the Penn Biden Center, the majority of monies, nearly 50 million of that, going to the Penn Biden Center or the $14 million they gave the university after that point.

-So the total is close to like 81 million dollars.
+So the total is close to like $81 million.

 The answer is follow the money.

-And if the money is followed in this situation, then it's very difficult.
+And if the money is followed in this situation, then it's very difficult, impossible to come to the conclusion that the Bidens aren't compromised.

-The press knows it, the Democratic Party knows it, and that's why so many people don't want him to run for re-election again, because this is only going to keep coming out, particularly now that there's a Republican Congress led by Kevin McCarthy who's going to investigate this when Nancy Pelosi.
+And that's why so many people don't want him to run for re-election again because this is only going to keep coming out, particularly now that there's a Republican Congress led by Kevin McCarthy who's going to investigate this when Nancy Pelosi.

-Well, he's investigating it, but they're stallwalling it to death.
+Well, he's investigating it, but they're stonewalling it to death.

-I still think it's going to be Gavin Newsom.
+I still think it's going to be Gavin Newsome.

 Do either of you agree with that?